mongodb/docs/source/includes/driver-remove-indexes-tabs.rst

      - id: compass
        content: |

          To remove an index from a collection in |compass|:

-         1. Navigate to the collection on which the target index exists.
+         1. Navigate to the collection containing the target index.

          2. Click the :guilabel:`Indexes` tab.

-         3. Click the :guilabel:`trash can` icon in the :guilabel:`Drop` column for the index you wish to delete.
+         3. In the :guilabel:`Drop` column for the target index, click the trash icon.

          .. figure:: /images/compass-delete-index.png
             :alt: Delete an index in Compass